Kremlin rejects U.S. charge Russia in breach of arms control treaties

 Kremlin spokesman Dmitry Peskov told reporters on a conference call on Friday that Russia categorically denied it was in breach of any international arms control pacts.

+The White House said U.S. President Donald Trump discussed Putin’s statements on nuclear weapons in separate phone calls with German Chancellor Angela Merkel and French President Emmanuel Macron on Thursday.

+The leaders“shared their serious concerns” about the statements and agreed they“detract from productive discussion of a range of issues between Russia and the West,” the White House said.

-Peskov also rejected an assertion that Putin’s speech, one of his most bellicose in years, would deepen Russia’s international isolation and said it did not herald the start of a new arms race.
+Peskov rejected an assertion that Putin’s speech, one of his most bellicose in years, would deepen Russia’s international isolation and said it did not herald the start of a new arms race.

 “Russia does not plan to get dragged into any arms race,” said Peskov.

-Reporting by Polina Nikolskaya/Polina Devitt; Editing by Andrew Osborn
+Reporting by Polina Nikolskaya and Polina Devitt; Additional reporting by Eric Beech in Washington; Editing by Andrew Osborn and James Dalgleish